This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-On Olay’s website, it states that Olay does not test their products on animals and that in some countries where Olay is sold, they can be required by law to submit their products to labs that conduct animal testing.
-And this is the reason why Olay does not claim to be “cruelty-free”.
+On Olay’s website, it states that Olay does not test their products on animals and that in some countries where Olay is sold, they may be required by law to submit their products to labs that conduct animal testing.
+And for those reasons, Olay does not claim to be “cruelty-free”.

 Below is a screenshot of what is currently stated on Olay’s website:

 Where Olay states in their animal testing policy, “in a few countries where Olay is sold, governments still mandate animal tests.
-In those cases, Olay can be required by law to submit our products to labs where we know animal tests are happening” implies that Olay products may be sold in-stores in mainland China where animal testing is required by law for all imported cosmetics.
+In those cases, Olay can be required by law to submit our products to labs where we know animal tests are happening” implies that Olay products may be selling their products in mainland China where animal testing is required by law for most imported cosmetics.

 Olay Sold in China?